Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Appendix A: Methods

 \subsection{Sample preparation protocol}

-For 2D BMLJ and 3D Soft-rep systems, equilibrium NVT MD simulations were performed at $T=5.0 \,\epsilon/k_B$ with $\rho=1.2$ and $\phi=0.7$ respectively and equilibrated configurations were quenched to $T=0.01$ at cooling rates $\Gamma$ varying from $10^{-2}$ to $10^{-6}$.
+For 2D BMLJ (65:35) and 3D Soft-rep (polydisperse) systems, equilibrium NVT MD simulations were performed at $T=5.0 \,\epsilon/k_B$ with $\rho=1.2$ and $\phi=0.7$ respectively and equilibrated configurations were quenched to $T=0.01$ at cooling rates $\Gamma$ varying from $10^{-2}$ to $10^{-6}$.
 These configurations were then subjected to potential energy minimization protocol (FIRE or Conjugate gradient, CG).
-For 3D Silica, configurations were equilibrated by NVT MD simulations at $T \approx 3100\,K$ and $\rho= 2.8 gm/cm^3$ followed by instantaneous quench via potential energy minimization (CG).
+For 3D Silica, configurations were equilibrated by NVT MD simulations at $T \approx 3100\,K$ and $\rho= 2.8 gm/cm^3$ followed by infinite quench by potential energy minimization (CG).
 For 3D metallic glass, NPT MD simulations were performed at zero pressure and at temperatures $T=1100, 1200, 1300 \, K$ to equilibrate the system.
 Then configurations were quenched to $T=300K$ at cooling rates $\Gamma=10^{10}, 10^{11}, 10^{12}\, K/s$ followed by potential energy minimization by CG.
-In each model and cooling rate, a minimum of 10 to a maximum of 250 samples were prepared.
-The shear stress $\sigma$ is computed from the off-diagonal term of the virial stress tensor, using the Irving-Kirkwood form \cite{vasisht2020computational}.
+In each model and cooling rate a minimum of 10 to a maximum of 250 samples were prepared.
+The shear stress $\sigma$ is computed from the off-diagonal term of the virial stress tensor \cite{vasisht2020computational}.